NLion74/Matrix-Youtube-Bot/README.md

 ## Requirements

-You will need to have simplematrixbotlib and pytube installed
+You will have to install simplematrixbotlib and pytube via pip. ffmpeg will also have to be installed.

 ## Preparation

-To use the bot you will have to create a matrix account and then adjust the homeserver, username and password in the matrix-bot.py.
-Afterwards you will have to message the bot just like you would with any user.
+To use the bot you will have to create a matrix account and then adjust the homeserver, username and password as well as the ffmpeg path in the matrix-bot.py.
+Afterwards you will be able to message the bot just like you would with any user.
 To use the bot see [Usage](https://github.com/NLion74/Matrix-Youtube-Bot#Usage)

 ## Usage